 9. Clip Coupons to Save Even More

 You probably use coupons all the time at home, so why not use them when you travel as well?
-There are tons of money-saving websites out there, such as Groupon, that list day excursions, meals, museum tickets and more all at a discounted price.
+There are tons of money-saving websites out there, such as Groupon or tripplo, that list day excursions, meals, museum tickets and more all at a discounted price.

 That way you can still have fun experiences, but save some extra money along the way.
 Sometimes you can even purchase a whole trip on these websites, and save extra money on hotels and airfare.